 Canisius College students should have health insurance to prevent the financial burdens associated with an illness or injury.
 Students who do not have health insurance are encouraged to consider purchasing the sickness and accident plan offered by the college.
 International students are required to purchase the college’s health insurance.
 Information about plan benefits, eligibility, cost and enrollment periods is available at the Student Services website

 All students must carry proof of their health insurance coverage while on campus.
 Most health insurance companies issue a health insurance card for that purpose.
 To prevent confusion, it is also recommended that all students know how their health insurance program is administered if a need for health care arises while they are at school.

-New York State law requires all graduate students taking six or more credits and born on or after January 1, 1957 to provide proof of immunity against measles, mumps and rubella to the Student Health Center prior to class attendance.
-Graduate students must submit proof of two doses of measles (rubeola) vaccine, one dose of rubella (German measles) vaccine and one dose of mumps vaccine, given on or after their first birthday and after 1967.
-Non-compliance with this law results in exclusion from class and inability to register for future courses.
-Forms are available on the Student Services website
+New York State law requires all students taking six or more credits, attending any classes on campus, and born on or after January 1, 1957 to provide proof of immunity against measles, mumps and rubella to the Student Health Center prior to class attendance.
+Students must submit proof of two doses of measles (rubeola) vaccine, one dose of rubella (German measles) vaccine and one dose of mumps vaccine, given on or after their first birthday and after 1967.

-All students registered for 6 or more credits, regardless of birth date, are required to receive information about the risk of meningococcal disease and the benefit of vaccination.
+All students registered for 6 or more credits and attending class on campus, regardless of birth date, are required to receive information about the risk of meningococcal disease and the benefit of vaccination.
 Students are required to read the information and either obtain the meningitis vaccine or sign a vaccine refusal statement within thirty days of first class attendance.
-Additional information about meningococcal disease is available on the Student Services website

 Canisius College students who study abroad say it is a life-changing experience which significantly expands their personal and professional horizons.
 Graduate students do not typically study abroad for an entire semester, however, the college offers diverse short-term and summer study abroad opportunities which may be of greater interest to graduate students.